Let’s be honest – buying a used motorcycle can be exciting and terrifying at the same time.

 - Seller resistance to inspection

-Pro Tip: Create a list of repair costs before negotiating – knowledge is leverage.
+Pro Tip: Create a list of repair costs before negotiating and don’t forget to factor in the cost of a tune-up!

 Post-Purchase Steps